Re (Café Tacuba album): History

+At the end of 2014, Cafe Tacvba went on the "#20reCT25" tour, which celebrated the album's twentieth anniversary and the band's silver anniversary, touring Mexico, the United States, and South American countries.
+On each of these dates, the quartet played the entire album, including all twenty songs.

 Legacy

 Re album established Café Tacuba's style of genre-switching, which had not been as prominent on their debut album Café Tacuba, released two years earlier.
 Its sheer length – an hour long – and experimentation with musical styles have made it a favorite among fans.
 One notable aspect of the album is that it contains several musical genres, notably norteño, huapango, banda, and bolero.

-Colombian rock band Aterciopelados performed a song entitled "Re" as a homage to the band and the album on their 2016 live album Reluciente, Rechinante y Aterciopelado.
+Colombian rock band Aterciopelados performed a song entitled "Re" as an homage to the band and the album on their 2016 live album Reluciente, Rechinante y Aterciopelado.

 Re had sold 125,000 units in Mexico, 15,000 in Chile and 50,000 in the United States.

+To date, it has received accolades from major media outlets like The New York Times, BBC Music, Rolling Stone, and AllMusic, and was ranked No. 3 on the “Los 600 de Latinoamérica” list compiled by a collective of music journalists earlier this decade, highlighting the top 600 Latin American albums from 1920-2022.

+Album

+On this production, Argentine Gustavo Santaolalla, producer of the previous album, collaborated again with the band.
+The songs that make up "Re" feature a wide range of instrumentation and incorporate diverse musical styles into a single song, yet maintain the album's consistent tone.
+Its theme revolves around the recognition of the cultural differences of a diverse Mexico through the cyclical nature of sound.

+The album's eclectic approach is revealed in the opening track: "El aparato," instrumented with native and electronic sounds and telling a paranormal story starring a certain Pablo.

+"La Ingrata," a parody of norteño music, in a kind of polka-ska style, was the album's biggest hit.
+In 2017, the group declared that they would not play it again to avoid changing people's minds with a song about shooting a woman twice.